Master of Legal Studies (MLS) programs in New Jersey

 Careers with a Master’s Degree in Legal Studies in New Jersey

-Graduates with a Master of Legal Studies in New Jersey have many options for a career.
-The master’s degree in legal studies may qualify students for a variety of roles where they need to understand federal or state laws.
-Examples include jobs in human resources, risk management, contract analysis or healthcare compliance.
+Graduates of a Master of Legal Studies program in New Jersey have many career options.
+The master’s degree in legal studies may qualify students for a variety of roles that require understanding federal or state laws.
+Examples include jobs in human resources, risk management, contract analysis, or healthcare compliance.
 A graduate’s prior education and work history, along with the specific courses taken in the master’s program, affect what jobs they may be best suited for.

-New Jersey is also home to large financial services companies, making a concentration in financial service compliance a possible stepping stone to employment in the state.
-Financial service companies with major operations in the state include Bank of America, JPMorgan Chase and KPMG.
+New Jersey is also home to large financial services companies, making a concentration in financial services compliance a possible stepping stone to employment in the state.
+Financial services and professional services firms with major operations in New Jersey include Bank of America, JPMorgan Chase, and KPMG.

-Legal studies graduates who concentrated on privacy law, cyber security law or intellectual property law might find jobs with one of the technology companies in New Jersey, including startups in areas like artificial intelligence and fintech or established companies like ADP and Checkpoint Systems.
+Legal studies graduates who concentrated on privacy law, cybersecurity law or intellectual property law might find jobs with one of the technology companies in New Jersey, including startups in areas like artificial intelligence and fintech or established companies such as ADP, along with a growing mix of fintech and cybersecurity-focused employers and startups across the state.

 Largest Legal Employers in New Jersey

-Graduates with a master’s in legal studies in New Jersey may also find work with a law firm as a legal assistant, paralegal or technology specialist.
-Trenton, New Jersey, the state’s capitol, is the third highest-paying market for paralegals and legal assistants in the United States, with an average annual salary of $72,480 in 2019.
+Graduates of a master’s in legal studies program in New Jersey may also find work at a law firm as a legal assistant, paralegal, or technology specialist.
+Trenton (the Trenton–Princeton MSA) remains a relatively high-paying market for legal support roles, according to BLS OEWS (May 2024).
+The legal occupational group in the Trenton area had a mean hourly wage of $62.48.
+For paralegals and legal assistants specifically, May 2024 OEWS data show about 830 employed in the Trenton-Princeton metro with an average (mean) annual wage of $74,990

 Note: *Programs granted acquiescence by the American Bar Association (ABA).

-Information on this page was retrieved in August 2020.
+Information on this page was retrieved and last updated in February 2026.

 Pepperdine University